PytorchForge/client/README.md

 ## Use Client

 For users who want to utilize the client without developing it, pre-built binaries are available in the [releases section](https://github.com/PytorchForge/client/releases) of the GitHub repository.

+currently only linux version is tested to be working. to run, download latest appImage or deb or rpm, along with pyproject.toml. make sure you have python and for simplicity install uv via pip.

+uv sync to create venv and install libs, activate the venv and run the appimage in it.

+*you can skip the venv and directly run if you install the libs as system packages in your distro, and then you can directly run the appimage*

 # Releases